abba-platforms/NADD/COMPANY.md

 ## 9. Conclusion

-The spin-off of **NADD Labs (Pty) Ltd** marks a strategic milestone for Namibia’s digital transformation, creating a purpose-built institution focused on innovation, inclusion, and monetary modernization.
+The spin-off of **NADD Labs Ltd** marks a strategic milestone for Namibia’s digital transformation, creating a purpose-built institution focused on innovation, inclusion, and monetary modernization.

 By separating NADD from Abba Payments, the company gains independence to attract investors, form cross-sector partnerships, and expand its technological and economic footprint — while maintaining Abba Payments’ majority stake and strategic oversight.